 Social and Special Events

-Please reply to firstname.lastname@example.org.
-You will be contact to see what areas you are interested in assisting with.
+Please reply to Suncityhhccpresident@gmail.com.
+You will be contacted to see what areas you are interested in assisting with.